Teradata/python-driver/README.md

 `.executemany(` *SQLRequest* `,` *SequenceOfSequencesOfParameterValues* `, ignoreErrors=` *OptionalSequenceOfIgnoredErrorCodes* `)`

 Executes the SQL request as an iterated SQL request for the batch of parameter values.
 The batch of parameter values must be specified as a sequence of sequences.
+Parameter values may also be specified as a pandas DataFrame.
 Specifying parameter values as a mapping is not supported.

 The `ignoreErrors` parameter is optional.
 The ignored error codes must be specified as a sequence of integers.